Sidon, Lebanon - Things to Do in Sidon

 Top Things to Do in Sidon

-Booking Tip: Entry costs around $3-5 USD and the site is open daily from 8 AM to 6 PM.
-Visit during late afternoon for the best lighting and fewer crowds.
-No advance booking required, but bring comfortable walking shoes for the stone surfaces.
+Booking Tip: Entry costs around $3-5 USD and it's open daily except Mondays.
+Early morning or late afternoon visits offer the best lighting for photos and fewer crowds.
+No advance booking needed - just show up.

 Getting There